top of page

 Frequently Asked Questions

-• By Ferry: The main port is connected to Piraeus (Athens) several times a week.
-The journey can take 7 to 9 hours depending on the vessel and intermediate stops.
+By Ferry: The island's two main ports, Agios Kirykos and Evdilos, are connected to Piraeus (Athens) several times a week.
+Depending on the vessel and route, the journey typically takes 7 to 10 hours.

 2. Is there an ATM and pharmacy on the island?